-- Bachelor of Science in Computer Science degree.
+- The Bachelor of Music in Performance.

 - The Bachelor of Science degree with a dual major in Secondary Education or P-12 education and selected subject fields, and qualification for recommendation for the Alabama Class B Professional Certificate.